ArneRobben/DesertIslandDiscs/README.md

 # Scraping and analysing BBC's Desert Island Discs

 ## 1. Setting up your work environment
 First install a local copy by cloning this repository.
 Click on `code > clone` and copy the link to your clipboard.
-Open an terminal and change directory to a location where you want to download the folder structure.
+Open a terminal and change directory to a location where you want to download the folder structure.

 `
 cd Users/robbena/code/